Aivita Putniņa

 Kārlis Lakševics

 Holds a master's degree in Social and Cultural Anthropology from the University of Latvia.
-Kārlis recent research covers political ecology of housing in the Baltic Renovation wave, spatialization of violence prevention, interdependencies between housing and social inclusion, and digitalization of care services for the elderly.
+Kārlis recent research covers political ecology of housing in the Baltic Renovation wave, spatialization of violence prevention, interdependencies between housing and social inclusion, and digitalization of care services for older adults.
 He has gained experience in non-formal education and critical pedagogy by leading seminars in the Global Education Network as well as by working for an e-learning design company.
 Kārlis is a board member of the Latvian Anthropological Association and runs translation workshops on anthropological terms.

 Research interests: climate justice, housing and infrastructure, digital economy and data governance